antonio708763/HaaS-platformV2/docs/domain-and-dns-standard.md

 The platform naming system must be:

-- predictable
+- Predictable
-- short and memorable
+- Short and memorable
-- scalable
+- Scalable
-- automation-friendly
+- Automation-friendly
-- client-friendly
+- Client-friendly

 DNS names should never be random.